 How do I file a complaint against a school?

 What is Constitution Day and what are schools required to do on this day?

-Under legislation passed by the Congress, all education institutions receiving Federal funding are required to commemorate the signing of the U.S. Constitution, on September 17th of each year.
+Under legislation passed by Congress, all education institutions receiving Federal funding are required to commemorate the signing of the U.S. Constitution, on September 17 of each year.
 If September 17 falls on a holiday or weekend, Constitution Day is to be commemorated the preceding or following week.
-To assist students and educators in their studies, the National Archives and Records Administration offers key resources, such as "The Constitution at Work," a match game connecting primary resources to constitutional articles, and "Exploring the U.S. Constitution," an eBook that explores the roots of the three branches of government.
+To assist students and educators in their studies, the National Archives and Records Administration offers key resources, such as "The Constitution at Work," a matching game connecting primary resources to constitutional articles, and "Exploring the U.S. Constitution," an eBook that explores the roots of the three branches of government.
 Likewise, free online resources are available from the Library of Congress, the National Endowment for the Humanities, and the U.S. Senate.

 I am concerned about discipline and safety in our schools.
 Where can I get information and assistance?

 The following resources provide information on school safety, order and related topics:

 - The Office of Safe and Supportive Schools (OSSS) addresses; the health and well-being of students as well as school safety, security, and emergency management and preparedness.
 OSSS administers, coordinates, and recommends policy as well as administers grant programs and technical assistance centers addressing the overall safety and health of the school community.